 How does thermal imaging work?

-Thermal cameras detect temperature by recognizing and capturing different levels of infrared light.
+Thermal cameras detect temperature by recognising and capturing different levels of infrared light.
 This light is invisible to the naked eye, but can be felt as heat if the intensity is high enough.
 All objects emit some kind of infrared radiation, and it’s one of the ways that heat is transferred.
 The hotter an object is, the more infrared radiation it produces.
 Thermal cameras can see this radiation and convert it to an image that we can then see with our eyes.

 Where did thermal imaging camera originate?

 It is unclear the origins of thermal imaging.
 There have been numerous accounts of thermal imaging by other names from the 1800’s but no confirmed inventor.
 The thermal imaging cameras used today are based on technology that was originally developed for the military.
 In 1929, Hungarian physicist Kálmán Tihanyi invented the infrared-sensitive (night vision) electronic television camera for anti-aircraft defense in Britain.
 The first American thermographic cameras developed were infrared line scanners.
-Thermal imaging in its present form was originally developed for military use during the Korean War
+Thermal imaging in its present form was originally developed for military use during the Korean War.

 Where do we use thermal imaging?